-In healthcare, you acquire revenue by treating patients.
-In order to increase your revenue, you have to schedule more visits.
+In healthcare, revenue comes from treating patients.
+To increase your income, you have to schedule more visits.
 Naturally, you don’t want to sacrifice the quality of care.
-This means that the only way to squeeze in more patients is to improve your process.
+The only way to squeeze in more patients is to improve your processes.

 Adopting an electronic medical records system frees you and your staff from tedious, unnecessary paperwork.
-This gives you the ability to treat each patient faster and introduce more into your schedule.
-No matter the size of your practice, squeezing in just one more patient a day or week can be a big boost.
+It allows you to treat each patient faster and introduce more into your schedule.
+No matter the size of your practice, fitting in just one more patient a day or week can be a big boost.

-Furthermore, the adoption of any software solution improves your business’ scalability – your ability to grow and handle more work without incurring proportional overhead expenses (which is why our online intake forms offers an open API that allows for easy integration into any EMR system).
-As you grow, smart use of software gives you the freedom to work better and faster with minimal investment.
+Furthermore, adopting software solutions improves your business’ scalability and ability to grow and handle more work without incurring proportional overhead expenses.
+As you grow, innovative software allows you to work better and faster with minimal investment.